f5devcentral/f5-distributed-cloud-labs-101/testdrive/waf/docs/lab3/vpcSite.rst

    In this deployment a VoltMesh node has been deployed into an existing VPC in our shared AWS lab environment.

 #.
 Browse back to "AWS VPC Sites"
-#.
-Click on "Add AWS VPC Site"
-   This dialog can be used by a Network/Cloud Engineer to deploy a VoltMesh node into AWS.
-The process is fully automated and there are similar dialogs for automating deployments into Azure and Google as well.

    VoltMesh nodes can also be deployed into VMWare and KVM environments as well through a site registration process.